 Reducing your health care facility or system’s climate impact requires understanding where your greenhouse gas (GHG) emissions originate and setting your starting point.

-Climate Impact Checkup is a calculator that helps health care institutions anywhere in the world measure their GHG footprint.
-It provides a starting point to measure, manage, and support mitigation goals and action planning no matter where your facility is located.
-Available both online and in a downloadable spreadsheet, Checkup also facilitates integrating these actions with other environmental strategies such as sustainable procurement.
+Climate Impact Checkup is a calculator that helps health care institutions worldwide estimate their GHG footprint.
+It provides a starting point to measure and manage your emissions, support mitigation goal,s and develop action plans no matter where your facility is located.
+Available both online and in a downloadable spreadsheet, Checkup also facilitates the integration of these actions with other environmental strategies such as sustainable procurement.